-The Tour de Tush charity bike ride has evolved since the ride was started five years ago by cancer survivor Gale Fritsche to raise colorectal cancer awareness and save lives.
+The Tour de Tush charity bike ride has evolved since the ride was started seven years ago by cancer survivor Gale Fritsche to raise colorectal cancer awareness and save lives.
 Held in the Lehigh Valley of Pennsylvania, the first Tour de Tush drew 150 riders and raised almost $30,000, and since then, the bike ride has almost quadrupled in reach and impact.
 This year, Tour de Tush meets another milestone by going national to support local programs and services nationwide through the Colon Cancer Coalition (CCC) network.

 The ride was born when Fritsche was declared cancer free following a grueling regime of chemotherapy that caused him to lose more than 30 pounds.
 Fritsche said he felt good when he went for his first colonoscopy at age 50.
 He had had very few health problems in his life.
 He was an avid runner and biker, had never smoked and had no signs or symptoms that might indicate something was wrong.
 Upon waking up from his colonoscopy, he was shocked to hear his doctor say that he had to go for further treatment.
 Fritsche soon learned he had Stage 3 colorectal cancer.